HtwoOtwo/Pure-Diffusion/README.md

-# pure torch-based DDPM
+# pure torch-based Diffusion
-The DDPM model, which can be run by simply installing torch, helps us learn the main components of the algorithm.
-The code is extremely simple and readable, you can simply read the code and comments to achieve the effect of learning.
+The Diffusion model, which can be run by simply installing torch, helps us learn the main components of the algorithm.
+The code is extremely simple and readable, you can simply read the code and comments to learn everything.

+## TODO
+- [ ] Add VAE to the diffusion model.
+- [ ] Implement parameter configuration.

+## DDPM Train
+`python ddpm_train.py`

+## DDPM Inference
+`python ddpm_inference.py`

-## Train
+## VQVAE Train
-`python train.py`
+`python vqvae_train.py`

-## Inference
+## VQVAE Inference
-`python inference.py`
+`python vqvae_inference.py`